Ramin Karimloo: 2001–2005: Early career and West End debut

+2006–2010: The Phantom of the Opera and Love Never Dies

-Ramin Karimloo appeared in the West End production of The Phantom of the Opera as the Phantom in September 2007.
-The role earned him a Theatregoers' Choice Award nomination for Best Actor in a Take Over Role.
+Karimloo started appearing in the West End production of The Phantom of the Opera as the Phantom in September 2007.
+The role earned him a Theatregoers' Choice Award nomination for Best Actor in a Take Over Role, he played the role from September 2007 to November 2009.

-Karimloo released an EP, Within the Six Square Inch, on which he duets with Hadley Fraser and Sophia Ragavelas, with both of whom he had already appeared in Les Misérables, as Marius Pontmercy and Éponine Thenardier.
+Karimloo released an EP, Within the Six Square Inch, on which he duets with Hadley Fraser and Sophia Ragavelas, both of whom he had already appeared in Les Misérables, as Marius Pontmercy and Éponine Thenardier.

 In July 2008, Karimloo participated in the Sydmonton Festival and was the first actor to play the Phantom in the workshop presentation of Love Never Dies.
-It was the first act to the sequel of The Phantom of the Opera.
+It was the first act of the sequel of The Phantom of the Opera.
 He played the role alongside Sierra Boggess when the sequel opened in London in March 2010.

 In 2008, Karimloo recorded the song "I Only Wish for You" with Shona Lindsay and Dianne Pilkington for the album Songs from the Musicals of Alexander S. Bermange, an album of 20 new recordings by 26 West End stars, released in November 2008 on Dress Circle Records.

-In 2009, Karimloo participated in the recording of new musical album called Bluebird, by Gareth Peter Dicks.
+In 2009, Karimloo participated in the recording of a new musical album called Bluebird, by Gareth Peter Dicks.
 Bluebird is a dramatic World War II musical, in which he played American serviceman Ben Breagan.
 The 24-track album was released in four countries in September 2009.
 Karimloo's last regular performance in The Phantom of the Opera was on November 7, 2009.

-He moved on to playing the phantom in Andrew Lloyd Webber's sequel, Love Never Dies, alongside Sierra Boggess, performing the role until the show closed on August 27, 2011.
+In 2010, he moved on to playing the Phantom in Andrew Lloyd Webber's sequel to The Phantom of the Opera, Love Never Dies, alongside Sierra Boggess, performing the role until the show closed on August 27, 2011.

 On October 3, 2010, Karimloo played the role of Enjolras in the 25th anniversary concert of Les Misérables at The O2 Arena in London.